-AutoNation profit falls 21.8 percent on lower vehicle sales
+AutoNation profit falls on lower vehicle sales

-(Reuters) - AutoNation Inc (AN.N), the largest U.S. auto retail chain, on Wednesday reported a 21.8 percent fall in quarterly profit hurt by lower new vehicle sales.
+(Reuters) - AutoNation Inc (AN.N), the largest U.S. auto retail chain, on Wednesday reported a 21.8-percent fall in quarterly profit, hurt by lower new vehicle sales, and the company's shares fell 4.4 percent in early New York trading.

-New car retail sales at the Fort Lauderdale, Florida-based company dropped 6.7 percent to 79,892 units, in the second-quarter ended June 30.
+New car retail sales at the Fort Lauderdale, Florida-based company dropped 6.7 percent to 79,892 units, in the second quarter.
 Used-car sales rose 2.9 percent to 58,266 units.

+"You have a chaotic situation" in the new vehicle market, AutoNation Chief Executive Mike Jackson told Reuters on Wednesday.
+Automakers have 4 million vehicles in inventory, and dealer profit margins on new vehicles are getting squeezed as manufacturers put pressure on dealers to clear the backlog.

+AutoNation said second quarter results were hurt by weak sales in Florida and Texas, two of the company's major markets.
+Problems managing the launch of a no-haggle, One Price sales system also undercut results, the company said.

 Key automakers have reported declining sales for the past few months, with July being the fifth straight month in which volumes fell as car companies cut back on sales to daily rental fleets.